 How to chain.
 How to single crochet and double crochet.
 You want to make hats, round potholders, rugs, round blankets, shawls, and dishcloths.
 How do you do it?

-There are four basic ways to begin a circle.
+There are three basic ways to begin a circle.

 Crocheting into a Chain Loop:

 The more you chain, the bigger the hole in the middle.
 Four Chains is typical for a minimal hole in the middle.
 If you actually want a hole in the middle, then the sky’s the limit.

 Begin by chaining 4 or more.
 Then, insert your hook in the first chain you made, yarn over, pull through the chain and the loop on your hook.